-119.18 BOARD; POWERS.
-(1) Rules.
+119.18 Board; powers.
+(1) RULES.
 The board may adopt and modify or repeal rules for its own government and for the organization, discipline and management of the public schools which shall promote the good order and public usefulness of the public schools.

-(2) DISTRIBUTION OF PRINTED PROCEEDINGS.
+(2) DISTRIBUTION OF PRINTED PROCEED-INGS.
 The board may determine the distribution of the printed proceedings of the board.

-(3) Transportation.
+(3) TRANSPORTATION.
 The board may provide for the transportation of pupils to and from any school within the city.

-(4) Textbooks.
+(4) TEXTBOOKS.
 The board may adopt suitable textbooks for use in the public schools.
-Such textbooks shall be uniform in the various schools.
-Any textbook adopted for use in the public schools shall be used without change for at least 5 years.
+Such textbooks shall be uniform in the various schools Any textbook adopted for use in the public schools shall be used without change for at least 5 years.

-(5) Textbooks for Indigent Pupils.
+(5) TEXTBOOKS FOR INDIGENT PUPILS.
 The board may purchase textbooks for pupils whose parents, guardians or other persons having control or custody of such pupils are without means to furnish them with textbooks, if the indigency of such pupils have been investigated and certified by a welfare worker or attendance officer.
 The local governmental authority administering poor relief in the city shall reimburse the board for all expenditures by the board for such textbooks.
 Such textbooks shall be the property of the city and subject to the disposal of the board.

-(6) School Calendar.
-The board may determine the school calendar and vacation periods for each school year for the regular day schools, summer schools, social centers and playgrounds, except that:
+(6) SCHOOL CALENDAR The board may determine the school calendar and vacation periods for each school year for the regular day schools, summer schools, social centers and playgrounds, except that:

-(a) The regular day schools shall open in September and close in June and the period of teaching service therein shall not exceed 200 days, including the legal holidays and educational convention days on which the schools are closed.
+(a) The period of teaching service in the regular day schools shall not exceed 200 days, including the legal holidays and educational convention days on which the schools are closed.